JanKotekFactoryPal/german_universities_list/src/universities_final.md

 # Beuth University of Applied Sciences Berlin / Faculty of Architecture and Civil Engineering

-> **Matching Score:** 9
+> **Matching Score - ChatGPT:** 9
 > **Matching Score - Copilot:** 9
-> **Matching Reason:** This faculty is closely aligned with Barbora's interest in architecture and engineering, offering practical and creative programs.
+> **Matching Reason: - ChatGPT:** This faculty is closely aligned with Barbora's interest in architecture and engineering, offering practical and creative programs.
 > **Matching Reason - Copilot:** The strong emphasis on practical projects and sustainable design aligns well with Barbora's preference for hands-on learning and real-world experience.

 - **University Type:** Fachhochschule (University of Applied Sciences)